Skip to Content

 First Trust Nasdaq Oil& Gas ETF may not appeal to sustainability-conscious investors.

-This fund has rather high exposure to ESG risk relative to its peers in the Energy Sector Equity category, earning it the lowest Morningstar Sustainability Rating of 1 globe.
+This fund has the second-lowest Morningstar Sustainability Rating of 2 globes, indicating it holds securities with relatively high ESG risk compared to that of its peers in the Energy Sector Equity category.
 Funds with 4 or 5 globes tend to hold securities that are less exposed to ESG risk.
-Unlike impact, which focuses on generating positive environmental and societal outcomes, ESG risk measures the degree to which investments could be affected by material ESG issues, including climate change, biodiversity, product safety, community relations, data privacy and security, bribery and corruption, and corporate governance.
+ESG risk measures the degree to which material environmental, social, and governance issues, such as climate change, biodiversity, human capital, as well as bribery and corruption, could affect valuations.
+ESG risk differs from impact, which is about driving positive environmental and social outcomes for society’s benefit.

 The fund has no exposure to high or severe controversies.
 Controversies are incidents that have a negative impact on stakeholders or the environment, which create some degree of financial risk for the company.
 Examples of types of controversies include bribery and corruption scandals, workplace discrimination and environmental incidents.
 Severe and high controversies can have significant financial repercussions, ranging from legal penalties to consumer boycotts.
 Such controversies can also damage the reputation of both companies themselves and their shareholders.